jbloomlab/SARS-CoV-2-RBD_Delta/results/summary/lineplots_by_group.md

       Writing B-factor re-assigned PDBs for primaryDeltainfection to: results/lineplots_by_group/primaryDeltainfection_6m0j_mean_total_escape.pdb

+    Making PDB mappings for the average of 22 conditions for 2xmRNA-1273 to data/pdbs/6M0J.pdb Mapping to the following chain: E
+      Writing B-factor re-assigned PDBs for 2xmRNA-1273 to: results/lineplots_by_group/2xmRNA-1273_6m0j_mean_total_escape.pdb

     Making PDB mappings for the average of 16 conditions for ancestralinfection to data/pdbs/6M0J.pdb Mapping to the following chain: E
       Writing B-factor re-assigned PDBs for ancestralinfection to: results/lineplots_by_group/ancestralinfection_6m0j_mean_total_escape.pdb

-    Making PDB mappings for the average of 22 conditions for 2xmRNA-1273 to data/pdbs/6M0J.pdb Mapping to the following chain: E
+    Making PDB mappings for the average of 9 conditions for primaryBetainfection to data/pdbs/6M0J.pdb Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for 2xmRNA-1273 to: results/lineplots_by_group/2xmRNA-1273_6m0j_mean_total_escape.pdb
+      Writing B-factor re-assigned PDBs for primaryBetainfection to: results/lineplots_by_group/primaryBetainfection_6m0j_mean_total_escape.pdb